SteamDatabase/SteamLinux/README.markdown

 - [flibitijibibo](https://github.com/flibitijibibo) - Creator of The Big List of Steam Games on GNU/Linux.
 - [swordfischer](https://github.com/swordfischer) - Re-made the list from scratch to use markdown and jekyll, then json.
 - [xPaw](https://github.com/xPaw) - Improved the new list by making different stylesheet additions, and other minor improvements.
+- [weltall](https://github.com/weltall) - Frequent contributor to the list.
 - [soeb](https://github.com/soeb) - Frequent contributor to the list.
-- [weltall](https://github.com/weltall) - Frequent contributor to the list.
 - [hypercephalickitten](https://github.com/hypercephalickitten) - Frequent contributor to the list.
+- [johndrinkwater](https://github.com/johndrinkwater) - Infrequent contributor to the list.
 - And a whole lot of very helpful people!
 Too many to list, truthfully.

 Contact